appsemble/appsemble/CONTRIBUTING.md

 Writing Appsemble migrations must be done with great care, to avoid database corruption in production and for self-hosted Appsemble instances.

+The migrations under `packages/server/migrations` are the source of truth.
+We do however use `Meta.sync()` in [migrate.ts](packages/server/utils/migrate.ts) to create the `Meta` table, which tracks the migration version.

+#### Rules

 1. Migrations MUST have tested `up` and `down` migrations.
 You must be able to rollback (to version 0.24.12) and migrate to the latest without failure, use the following command `npm run appsemble fuzz-migrations` for that.

-2. Migrations MUST NOT\* contain any conditions, especially ones depending on database values or external factors. _The only time this is allowed is when there is no other way around it, and all core-developers
+2. Migrations MUST NOT\* contain any conditions, especially ones depending on database values or external factors. _The only time this is allowed is when there is no other way around it, and at least 3 other core-developers
    ([Appsemble maintainers on GitLab](https://gitlab.com/groups/appsemble/-/group_members?sort=access_level_desc)) that work during that week agree with the change._